 4. Strengthen Customer Communication

-Better customer communication not only provides better customer satisfaction, but also gives them more effective alternatives than a chargeback when they are dissatisfied with their purchase.
-Improve your customer communication with the following best practices:
+Better customer communication leads to greater satisfaction and gives customers more effective alternatives than a chargeback when dissatisfied.
+Improve your customer communication with these best practices:

 - Provide clear terms of service and policies